jerry81/UnityLearning/README.md

   - split into individual, teams, enterprise
   - individual have two "free" tiers - student, and personal.

+- to deploy to multiple platforms, we need unity pro
+- ar development (unity mars) also requires it
+- havok physics engine

 ## getting started

 1.  dl unity hub